hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 You can use the `thread_control/listeners/` for this.
 Please refer to the detailed API documentation here.

-When you evaluate a response from this API, you will three different flags indicating three different kinds of receivers:
+When you evaluate a response from this API, you will encounter three different flags indicating three different kinds of receivers:

-- `is_default`: Default receivers
+- `is_default`: Default receiver
 - `is_primary`: Primary receivers
 - `active` : Active receiver